lorenzo-stoakes/linux-vm-notes/oom.md

 * If, as in the usual case, the scan indicates no special action is to be taken, then the thread's score is calculated via [oom_badness()][oom_badness] (discussed below.)
-If the points exceed any previously chosen thread's points, then the thread is marked as that chosen to die.
+If the points exceed any previously chosen thread's points, then the thread is stored as that chosen to die.
 If the returned score is 0, the thread is ignored.

 * There is a special case when the points are _equal_ to the previously chosen thread - if the previously chosen thread is a thread group leader, then the